Soma-dev0808/weather-demo/README.md

 ## Why React.js and Node.js?

-・React.js
+* React.js <br>
-This app is pretty simple and there's only a few differences between pages(meaning some of component are reusable), so I wanted to create simple and faster App.
+This app is pretty simple and there's only a few differences between pages(meaning some of component are reusable), so I wanted to create simple and faster App. <br>
 React.js is fast because of the Virtual DOM which is the one of the biggest feature of React.js.
-Even though sometime we have to change a part of app, it can re-render only changed part.
+Even though sometime we have to change a part of app, it can re-render only changed part. <br>
 Components make app maintainanceable.
 We can develope an app with individual compoent.
 In addition to this, when I found a problem with my code, it's easy to make some changes.
-Also I reused one component for some situation.
+Also I reused one component for some situation. <br>

-・Node.js
+* Node.js <br>
 The fast server side framework Node.js was matched my portfolio concepts which is fast app.
 It was also easy to learn and integrate it into app.
 I created soem API endpoints for LINEnotify and schedule job of notification.